DIPlib/diplib/changelogs/diplib_next.md

 - `dip::GetOptimalDFTSize()` could loop indefinitely for inputs close to the maximum `dip::uint` value, because of an integer overflow in arithmetic.

+- The classes `dip::StatisticsAccumulator` and `dip::VarianceAccumulator` divided by 0 when adding two empty
+  accumulators together, producing NaN values as output.
+This caused the function `dip::SampleStatistics()` to sometimes produce NaN statistics when called with a mask image.

 ### Updated dependencies

 ### Build changes